May 14, 2026

 • Send the thank-you letter soon after the interview, around one to two days maximum.

-Thank You Letter Example to Medical Student
+Thank-You Letter Example to a Medical Student

-Here’s a sample thank you letter to a medical student:
+Here’s a sample thank-you letter to a medical student:

 Dear [Insert Student Name],